Potamogeton polygonifolius: Description

 The inflorescences are up to 42 mm long and produce numerous small greenish flowers.
-The fruits are 1.9-2.6 mm x 1.4-1.9 mm, larger than P. coloratus but smaller than P. natans.
+The fruits are 1.9–2.6 mm × 1.4–1.9 mm, larger than P. coloratus but smaller than P. natans.

 Bog pondweed occurs both as terrestrial plants in seeps and wet moss, and as aquatic forms, and is very variable.
 Terrestrial forms in particular can be very difficult to identify.
-It is most likely to be confused with P. natans which it resembles in general habit, but can usually be distinguished by the presence of submerged leaves (these are reduced to strap-like phyllodes in P.natans) and the absence of a discoloured mark at the base of the floating leaves.
+It is most likely to be confused with P. natans which it resembles in general habit, but can usually be distinguished by the presence of submerged leaves (these are reduced to strap-like phyllodes in P. natans) and the absence of a discoloured mark at the base of the floating leaves.
 The submerged leaves of P. alpinus can be similar, but these are sessile.
-Although a common plant, bog pondweed does not seem to hybridise readily with other pondweeds, though hybrids with P. natans (P. × gessnacensis G.Fisch.), P. gramineus, P. alpinus (P. × spathulatus Schrad. ex W.D.J.Koch & Ziz), P. berchtoldii (P. × rivularis Gillot)and P. pusillus have been recorded.
+Although a common plant, bog pondweed does not seem to hybridise readily with other pondweeds, though hybrids with P. natans (P. × gessnacensis G.Fisch.), P. gramineus, P. alpinus (P. × spathulatus Schrad. ex W.D.J.Koch & Ziz), P. berchtoldii (P. × rivularis Gillot) and P. pusillus have been recorded.